 The majority of marketers use a Content Management System to publish new Content.
-Some will rely on .html files and larger organizations, or those with technical affinity will enhance their site with versioning.
+Some will rely on .html files and larger organizations, or those with technical affinity will enhance their site with versioning, using Github-based localization.
 But to understand the differences between these three approaches, we have to get into nerdy tech talk about how websites are actually made and then maintained.

 Over-the-air translation will work on any website.
 It reads and copies content page by page (so you don’t have to).
 As your website visitors request a translated version, it simply loads it up on top of the source material!